Vivo V15 Pro With Pop-Up Camera Likely to Debut in India on February 20

 Vivo is all set to expand its smartphone lineup in India by launching a new pop-up selfie camera phone.
-The Chinese company on Tuesday sent 'Block Your Calendar' invites to the media for an event scheduled for February 20 where it is set to launch its new model.
-The invite doesn't reveal any specific model.
-However, it explicitly shows that it will be a new pop-up selfie camera phone.
+The Chinese company on Tuesday sent 'Block Your Calendar' invites to the tech media for an event scheduled on February 20 where it is set to announce its new model.
+The invite doesn't reveal any specific model or offer additional information.
+However, it shows that the upcoming smartphone will feature a pop-up selfie camera.
 This could be the Vivo V15 Pro that is rumoured to be the successor to the V11 Pro that debuted in India last year.
+Vivo V15 Pro is expected to pack a triple-camera setup on the rear as well.
 The company notably launched the Vivo Nex in the country as its first phone sporting a pop-up selfie camera last year.

 As per the invite sent by Vivo to the media on Tuesday, the new model may come as the next pop-up selfie camera phone by the company.
 The invite features a silhouette showing the elevating selfie camera setup.
 Also, it carries a teaser line that reads, "There's a new pop-star in town."